au-research/raid-metadata/rtd/docs/source/extended/spatialCoverages.rst

 **Occurrence**: 0-1

-**Allowed values**: *Controlled list of URIs derived from the schema chosen at spatialCoverage.id.schemaUri*
+**Allowed values**: *Closed controlled list of URIs derived from the schema chosen at spatialCoverage.id.schemaUri*

 **Examples**